AJGrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script to create my_dir with 751
+A scrit that changes the owner from vincent to staff